9.2 Multimedia Applications

 contains enough information to uniquely identify the session.

-chosen to be unique to that machine.
-This is followed by a "version"
+identifier that is chosen to be unique to that machine.
+This is followed

-number for the SDP announcement; if the session information was updated
+by a “version” number for the SDP announcement; if the session information

 The next three lines (

-session description, and a session Uniform Resource Identifier (URI, as
+a session description, and a session Uniform Resource Identifier (URI,

 to a user in deciding whether to participate in this session.
 Such